***************************************************************************************************** COMPILED AND EDITED BY GEOFF

-Given the Chester and Holyhead connections I was wondering if you might
+Given the Chester and Holyhead connections I was wondering

-have any idea as to the sort of duties
+if you might have any idea as to the sort of duties

 it might have been employed on during this time?
 Also if you

 might suggest where I might find

 photographs of this particular engine?
 Any advice or

 information would be most welcome.

 P.S.
 Pleas excuse my lack of knowledge as I am fairly new to

 started this week on the revamp of Llandudno station.

 A 3.5m Welsh

 Government investment which includes European Regional

 Development Fund structural funding, 1.5m from

-the Department for Transports National Stations Improvement Programme
+the Department for Transports National Stations Improvement

 Buckingham Group Contractors Ltd to be given the go ahead to

 facilities and customer information systems.

 A request by

 Nigel Bown on LOCAL RAILWAY NEWS

 PAGE (1) for identification of a location in a photo has

 I have copied the original request and photo below along with

 The engine is an LMS 4P Fowler 4-4-0 (3-Cylinder) compound

-925 (BR No. 40925) built 1927.
+numbered 925 (BR No. 40925) built 1927.

 Is this pic of interest ?

-It`s another " mystery " from North Wales or so it seems because the
+It`s another " mystery " from North Wales or so it seems because

 Would John Powell or anyone be able to determine the location?